mrz1836/paymail-inspector/docs/examples.md

       --sender-handle string   The sender's paymail handle (if not given it will be the receivers address) -n, --sender-name string     The sender's name
   -s, --signature string       The signature of the entire request
-      --skip-pki               Skip firing pki request and getting the pubkey --skip-public-profile    Skip firing public profile request and getting the avatar
+      --skip-bitpic            Skip trying to get an associated Bitpic --skip-pki               Skip the pki request
+      --skip-public-profile    Skip the public profile request
+      --skip-roundesk          Skip trying to get an associated Roundesk profile
 ```

 ___